shmercer/writeAlizer/README.md

 ```
 devtools::install_github("shmercer/writeAlizer")
 ```
+Due to the large file size, it may take a while for writeAlizer to download and install.

 ## Documentation

 Information on the various scoring models available and how they were developed is in this respository's [wiki](https://github.com/shmercer/writeAlizer/wiki):